Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning

-Strategy 2: Use campus needs assessment and other data to determine appropriate expenditures.
+Strategy 2: Use campus needs assessment and other data to determine appropriate budget expenditures.

-Strategy's Expected Result/Impact: Resources purchased align to campus goals and district T-2-4 priority.
+Strategy's Expected Result/Impact: Purchased resources aligned to campus goals and district T-2-4 priority.

 Staff Responsible for Monitoring: Principal